mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 ## Transitions and ordering

-State scripts are run by the Mender Client after reaching a given state.
+State scripts are run by the Mender-update Client after reaching a given state.
 Before entering the new state the Enter scripts are run.
 After all the actions belonging to the given state are executed, the Leave scripts are run.
 For most of the states, if some error occurs while executing either an Enter or a Leave script, or some action inside the state (like installing a new artifact which is broken and therefore installation is failing) the corresponding Error scripts are executed.
 The exceptions are:

 * `Idle`